DanielHauge/Databases/README.md

 wget -O - https://raw.githubusercontent.com/soft2018spring-gruppe10/Databases/master/DBScripts/MongUp.bash | bash
 ```
 ##### Structure
-The structure of this mongo database is pretty much the same as the the csv files. ie. each line in the csv files correspond to a document.
-Each csv file has its own collection. cities, books, mentions are the collections each document is under.

 - cities
 ```
 { "_id" : ObjectId("5b0595794b6d69db6db50e9e"), "Cityid" : 2618425, "Name" : "Copenhagen", "CC" : "DK", "pop" : 1153615, "location" : { "type" : "Point", "coordinates" : [ 12.56553, 55.67594 ] } }